Improving Health Care & Wellness in Wilson, NC

 To best meet the health care needs of the Wilson community, Healthcare Foundation of Wilson has established four specific grant areas for which it will award funding.
 They are as follows:

-Alcohol & Substance Abuse in Youths
+Alcohol & Substance Misuse in Youths

 While the prevalence of smoking in Wilson County is lower than the national average, alcohol impaired driving deaths are more than double the recorded average across the US.
 Alcoholism and other forms of substance abuse among youths require the attention of dedicated programs to reduce their impact on the community.
 We need fresh ideas for treatment options, education and preventative measures that provide assistance in maintaining a drug-free life.